JSBSim-Team/jsbsim/UnrealEngine/README.md

 |Time of day - Dusk Preset| PAGE UP|

 ## Update: version 1.01
  - The JSBSim interface is now updated to have a pseudo fixed rate of 120hz, independent of game framerate.
-This is done by stepping the sim x times per game frame (hence pseudo). **It's best to set the game engine to a fixed rate**, otherwise fluctuating framerates could introduce instabilities in JSBsim.
-(Tip: Find the min of your average framerate and use that as the game fixed framerate.)
+This is done by stepping the sim x times per game frame.
  - Reduced the project/repo size by lowering aircraft model quality and removed unused assets. (full quality aircraft model in HD download link above)
 -  Added new functions and blueprint nodes to access any JSBSim property.
 This is useful for getting and setting commands which are not currently coded in the plugin.
 See the next section.